 use the knowledge acquired for the understanding of the biological phenomena that regulate life and for the understanding and study of pathological processes.
 Use the knowledge acquired to approach the subsequent courses dedicated to the various radiological techniques.
-Recognize the main modes of damage and radiobiological benefit, knowing how to apply this knowledge to radiological technology.

 Students will be repeatedly tested through open questions on quantitative (numerical) and qualitative biochemistry problems (for example inherent pathologies related to dysfunctions / deficiencies of which the molecular origin is known) on the topics covered in class, to constantly evaluate them the ability to study.
-They will be able to understand the applications of biochemical and molecular techniques for diagnostic purposes and to correctly interpret the tests performed to diagnose pathological conditions.
+They will be able to understand the applications of biochemical and molecular techniques for diagnostic purposes and to correctly interpret the tests performed to diagnose pathological conditions

-They will have acquired the ability the ability to analyse family pedigrees and the ability to calculate the risk of recurrence of the disease.
+They will have acquired the ability the ability to analyze family pedigrees and the ability to calculate the risk of recurrence of the disease

-Communication Skills
+Communication skills

-At the end of the teachings, the student must be able to communicate the scientific and application contents acquired in each area of the integrated course in a clear and unambiguous way, using an appropriate scientific and technical language.
+At the end of the this teachings, the student must be able to communicate the scientific and application contents acquired in each area of the integrated course in a clear and unambiguous way, using an appropriate scientific and technical language.

-Making Judgements
+Making judgements